Iretha/design-patterns/src/com/smdev/structural/adapter/adapter.md

 # The Adapter Design Pattern

-The Adapter Design Pattern is designed to make two incompatible types compatible without changing their existing code or extending their functionality.
+The Adapter Design Pattern is designed to make two incompatible types compatible without changing their existing code.
 {: .fs-6 .fw-300 }

 ---